-Figure 4.
-Bulk density (BD) depending on the treatments of the study.
-Average ± standard deviation values.
-There were no statistically significant differences (p> 0.05).

 Although the area of high PR presented lower values of BD at the position inside the track, this tendency would not correspond to the expected values due to exposure to strong pressures caused by the passage of machinery in the area under the wheel track.
 This may be related to the plowing that loosens the soil, inverting and releasing compacted areas.
 For the case of the high PR site, having a higher sand content, the first pass of the machinery generates its final settlement [40].
-Preventing the subsequent rearrangement of particles; while outside-the-wheel-track (OT), the particles continue to settle with the successive cycles of wetting and drying generated by the irrigations [50].
-The low PR area, as expected, showed lower values of BD outside the track compared to inside the track.
-However, these values were measured approximately 6 months after tillage, so they were probably higher than those recorded immediately after soil preparation.
-In this regard, Osunbitan, et al. [48] reported constant BD increases in different tillage systems after soil preparation, reaching values up to 55% higher after a few weeks.
+Preventing the subsequent rearrangement of particles; while places without machinery crossing (-M), the particles continue to settle with the successive cycles of wetting and drying generated by the irrigations [50].
+In the sense of the time after the soil tillage, Osunbitan, et al. [48] reported constant BD increases in different tillage systems after soil preparation, reaching values up to 55% higher after a few weeks.

 Finally, to reduce the effect of the pressure exerted by the constant use of machinery for tillage, Horn and Fleige [41] recommend that this must be adjusted to the load capacity of soil and that the wheel load does not exceeds 3.3 Mg, a condition that is generally fulfilled in maize production systems in Chile.